dair-ai/pe-for-llms/exercises/exercise-1.md

 ## Session 1 Exercises (Duration: 10-15 minutes)

-Try to complete as many of the exercises below.
-Use the OpenAI playground for this exercise or the `demo-1.1.ipynb` notebook.
+Use the OpenAI playground to complete the exercise below.
+Use the slides or notebooks for tips and guidance.

-1) Use the OpenAI playground to test the prompt below and try different temperature values.
+1) Test the prompt below and try different temperature values.
 Try with high temperature values and a temperature value of `0`.
 Do you see any differences in the outputs?

 ```
 The ski is